cjdoris/ExactpAdics2/docs/univariate-polynomials.md

 We can coerce the following to a polynomial in `R`:
 - A polynomial in `R`
 - A polynomial whose coefficients are coercible to the base ring of `R`
-- A sequence of anything coercible to the base ring of `R`
+- A sequence or vector of anything coercible to the base ring of `R`
 - Anything coercible to the base ring of `R`

 <a id="IsCoercible"></a><a id="IsCoercible--RngUPol_FldPadExact--etc"></a><a id="IsCoercible--RngUPol_FldPadExact--any"></a>